 "Other" could refer to e.g. research training at a foreign university/laboratory.
 A prerequisite is that the training can not be obtained at KI.
 Along with the credit application form 16, a certificate from the person responsible for your training is needed, stating the purpose for as well as the time period and place of the training activity.

 Note!
 A separate application form and adequate enclosures for each course / activity.
 Send your application and enclosures to the research education administration

 Activity: Twice a year it is compulsory to report the percentage of actual time spent on the PhD training, i.e. on the research project, on courses, and on other PhD-related activities such as congresses, seminar series, literature studying, irrespective of time of day or day of week.
 Please don't underestimate the time spent!

 Financing: How the PhD studies are financed should also be specified in this report.
 Please note that the financing only concerns the PhD activity as described above, not a possible employment even though PhD activities often are performed during ordinary office hours.

 You will be notified when this is due (in June respective December each year).
 This information is continuously reported in your Ladok files.

 Once a year, starting one year after being formally admitted to PhD studies, it is compulsory to make a more in-depth review of the PhD project and study plan progress.
-This is done together with the supervisors and shall be put together in a separate form (Form 4) which then should be submitted to the Department (the administration manager).
+The doctoral student and principal supervisor follow up the progress and report it together in the digital ISP system.